fiatconnect/specification/fiatconnect-api.md

 }
 ```

-##### 3.2.1.3.3.
+##### 3.2.1.5.3.
 Semantics

 This endpoint performs validation on a signed SIWE-compliant message.
 In addition to checking that the signature itself is valid and corresponds to the included
 address, it also performs various safety and security checks on the contents of the message.
 If all checks pass, the server updates the client's session to be authenticated,
 and returns a `200`.

-###### 3.2.1.3.3.1.
+###### 3.2.1.5.3.1.
 Success

 On success, the server MUST respond with a `200` status code.
-The server MUST only respond successfully after performing a variety of checks.
+The server MUST only respond successfully after performing the following checks.

-If the client did not send session cookies, or if the included cookie does not correspond to a valid session with an expected nonce already attached, the server MUST fail the
-request.
-A server MUST verify that the signature is valid and corresponds to the `address` field included in the signed message.
-A server MUST verify that the `nonce` field corresponds
+* A server MUST verify that the signature of the request body is valid and corresponds to the `address` field included in the signed message.
+If the signature does not
+  correspond to the address field, the server MUST assume that the value given for `address` corresponds to a contract-owned account, and attempt to verify that the
+  signature is valid according to the [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) standard.
+If neither of these checks pass, the server MUST reject the request.

+* A server MUST verify that the `nonce` field does not correspond to a nonce that has already been used to authenticate an ongoing, valid session.

-exactly to the nonce already set on the user's session.
-A server MUST verify that the `domain` and `uri` fields correspond exactly to the values expected for the
+* A server MUST verify that the `domain` and `uri` fields correspond exactly to the values expected for the server's hostname/origin.

-server's hostname/origin.
-A server MUST verify that the `Version` and `Chain ID` lines in the signed message are exactly `1` and `42220`, respectively.
+* A server MUST verify that the `Version` and `Chain ID` lines in the signed message are exactly `1` and `42220`, respectively.

-If the `issued-at` field in the signed message is before the server's current timestamp, or if the `issued-at` field is after the `expiration-time` field, the server
+* If the `issued-at` field in the signed message is before the server's current timestamp, or if the `issued-at` field is after the `expiration-time` field, the server
   MUST fail the request.
 If the server's current timestamp is past the `expiration-time` field, the server MUST fail the request.
 If the `expiration-time` field is
-greater than two weeks (1209600 seconds) ahead of the `issued-at` field, the server MUST fail the request.
-If all fields are acceptable, and the message
+  greater than four hours (14400 seconds) ahead of the `issued-at` field, the server MUST fail the request.

-is formatted correctly, the server MUST authenticate the user's session, and return an HTTP `200`.
-The server MUST attach the fields from the signed message to the session internally,
+If all fields are acceptable, and the message is formatted correctly, the server MUST authenticate the user's session, and return an HTTP `200`.
-in order to access data about the user and their session in other endpoints.
+The server MUST attach the fields from the signed message to the session internally, in order to access data about the user and their session in other endpoints.

 Once a server authenticates a session using a particular nonce, the server MUST NOT allow any other sessions to be created using that nonce, until `expiration-time` of the session created
 using that nonce has been reached.
 The implementation of this is up to the server, but will require storing some global state about nonces in order to check if a client is attempting
 to sign-in using a nonce that is temporarily forbidden.
 Careful consideration should be taken to make sure that nonce management works correctly when scaling server resources.

-###### 3.2.1.3.3.2.
+###### 3.2.1.5.3.2.
 Failure

 On failure, the server MUST return an HTTP `401` error, along with an error code that details exactly why the request failed.

-###### 3.2.1.3.3.2.1 `InvalidSignature`
+###### 3.2.1.5.3.2.1 `InvalidSignature`

 If the signature is invalid or doesn't match the included `address` field, the server MUST return an `InvalidSignature` error.

-###### 3.2.1.3.3.2.2 `InvalidParameters`
+###### 3.2.1.5.3.2.2 `InvalidParameters`

 If the request body is missing, malformed, or fails to pass any of the required checks, the server MUST respond with an `InvalidParameters` error.

-#### 3.2.1.4.
+#### 3.2.1.6.
 Using Sessions

 Once a client has established a session with a server, they can use that session (by sending the session cookie to the server) to access priveleged endpoints
 throughout the API.
 Certain endpoints impose different requirements on the in-use session.
-There are *three levels* of endpoints, with respect to their authentication
+There are *two levels* of endpoints, with respect to their authentication
 requirements.
 These are explained below.

-##### 3.2.1.4.1.
+##### 3.2.1.6.1.
 Non-Privileged Endpoints

 The first group of endpoints are those that *do not* require the user to have a logged-in session.
 These are:

 * `GET /quote/in`
 * `GET /quote/out`
+* `POST /auth/login`

-Since it may be a painful user experience (or impossible) to have a user log in to a provider just to get a quote, authentication is not required for these endpoints.
+Since it may be a painful user experience to have a user log in to a provider just to get a quote, authentication is not required for these endpoints.
 Of course,
-clients may still access these endpoitns when logged in, but a logged-in session (or any session at all) is not required to access these endpoints.
+clients may still access these endpoints when logged in, but a logged-in session (or any session at all) is not required to access these endpoints. `POST /auth/login`
+does not require a user to already be logged in, as described above.

-##### 3.2.1.4.2.
+##### 3.2.1.6.2.
 Privileged Endpoints

 The second, and largest set of endpoints, are the ones that require a user to be logged in.
-These endpoints are the ones that deal with reading and writing user-specific data, *except*
+These endpoints are the ones that deal with reading and writing user-specific data.
-those that initiate transfers:

 * `POST /kyc/:kycSchema`
 * `GET /kyc/:kycSchema/status`